 You can manage projects and delete/rename files via maiden.
 But sometimes you’ll need to copy files between your computer and norns, like audio.

-File management is best achieved via SFTP, so you’ll need to first connect norns to your laptop via WIFI.
-Use an SFTP client (such as Cyberduck) to connect to the IP address shown on the norns screen.
+File management between norns and macOS is best achieved via WebDAV, but we suggest using SFTP to connect norns to your Windows laptop via WIFI.
+An SFTP client (such as Cyberduck) can connect to the IP address shown on the norns screen.

 Using cyberduck for SFTP access to Norns (macOS/windows)